Axway/amplify-central/content/en/docs/amplify_relnotes/20201030_ampc_relnotes.md

 #### Enable consumers of assets to make changes to their subscriptions

 Subscription management in Amplify Unified Catalog has been enhanced to enable consumers to make changes to their subscription contracts, whether they are correcting mistakes or making changes to subscription parameters.
-See [Subscribe to an API](/docs/catalog/discover-and-consume-catalog-assets/) for details.

 #### Simplify flow for promoting API assets from Unified Catalog to Integration Builder